ahmetsem/JavaGame/README.md

 2D Game development project using Java language.

-To run the game, run on the file called Game.Java in src package.
+To run the game, run on the file called Game.java in src package.

 BRAVE CHICKEN